blitzdex27/node-begin/readme.md

 - Copy the 'devSrc' into the root of your project
 - On your terminal run "node devSrc"

-# Quickstart
+## Quickstart

-For common users:
+For common users, this will install nodemon, prettier, and eslint:

-> node devSrc -a
+> node devSrc

+For intermediate users, you can install all configurations and add package.json scripts:

-> node devSrc -s
+> node devSrc -as

-# Options
+## Options

 Running "node devSrc" will install default set of configurations.
 To install different configurations refer to the list below: